ameliaritger/ocnms-scoping-comments/README.md

 1. Download the public scoping comments template from `data/template/` and copy/paste your comments and associated details within this file. **Save the file as a .csv.** The code can handle multiple files, if you want to save comments as multiple .csv files.
 2. Upload your now-formatted public scoping comments .csv file(s) to `data/`.
 The code is written to handle multiple .csv files.
 3. Go into `code/` and find `comment_sort.Rmd`.
 Locate the code chunk labeled "**Generate categories and input keywords**".
 Everything to the left of `<-` is a category or sub-category, everything to the right and contained within `c()` is (generally) a keyword.
-Change the categories/subcategories and keywords to your needs. **DO NOT USE SPACES in your category/subcategory names**, instead follow standard <a href="https://www.freecodecamp.org/news/programming-naming-conventions-explained/" target="_blank">programming naming conventions</a>.
+Change the categories/subcategories and keywords to your needs. **DO NOT USE SPACES in your category/subcategory names**, instead follow [standard programming naming conventions](https://www.freecodecamp.org/news/programming-naming-conventions-explained/){:target="_blank"}.
 The code is written in snake_case, but you can change the case to your preference.

 ### After following the above steps, the code will generate the following outputs: